 The team demonstrated their concept using orange peel, which recovered precious metals from battery waste efficiently.
 They then made functional batteries from these recovered metals, creating minimal waste in the process.

 The scientists say that their waste-to-resource approach tackles both food waste and electronics waste, supporting the development of a circular economy with zero waste, in which resources are kept in use for as long as possible.
 An estimated 1.3 billion tonnes of food waste and 50 million tonnes of e-waste are generated globally each year.

-Spent batteries are conventionally treated with extreme heat (over 500°C) to smelt valuable metals, which emits hazardous toxic gases.
+Spent batteries are conventionally treated with extreme heat (over 500°C or 930°F) to smelt valuable metals, which emits hazardous toxic gases.
 Alternative approaches that use strong acid solutions or weaker acid solutions with hydrogen peroxide to extract the metals are being explored, but they still produce secondary pollutants that pose health and safety risks, or rely on hydrogen peroxide which is hazardous and unstable.

 Professor Madhavi Srinivasan, co-director of the NTU Singapore-CEA Alliance for Research in Circular Economy (NTU SCARCE) lab, said: “Current industrial recycling processes of e-waste are energy-intensive and emit harmful pollutants and liquid waste, pointing to an urgent need for eco-friendly methods as the amount of e-waste grows.
 Our team has demonstrated that it is possible to do so with biodegradable substances.

 “These findings build on our existing body of work at SCARCE under NTU’s Energy Research Institute (ERI@N).
 The SCARCE lab was set up to develop greener ways of recycling e-waste.
 It is also part of the NTU Smart Campus initiative, which aims to develop technologically advanced solutions for a sustainable future.”